My Approach to Helping

 Why Going to Therapy Does Not Mean You are Weak or Flawed

-I believe that going to therapy means that a person is strong, courageous, and acting out of a place which honors his/her wholeness when choosing to go to therapy.
+I believe that going to therapy means that a person is strong, courageous, and acting out of a place which honors hisher wholeness when choosing to go to therapy.
 I feel that therapy is about personal growth, as well as becoming more aware and conscious.
-To me, it is weakness to feel that even though we would like some support in going through a troubling situation, or working through past trauma, or issues which seem to be impeding on our ability to enjoy life.
+To me, it is weakness to feel that even though we would like some support in going through a troubling situation, or working through past trauma, or issues which seem to be impeding on our ability to enjoy life, we feel we must do it alone.
 It seems like an act of self inflicted cruelty to ourselves to deny ourselves help and support along the way, because we feel we should be able to go through it on our own.
 I feel this is false pride and a weakness in being able to ask for what we need.
 It takes strength, courage, respect for ourselves and the desire to grow as persons to seek therapy.
 I truly honor all my clients and also learn so much from my partnership with them.